SfC Home > Physical Science > Physics > Static Electricity >

 Become positive in charge

-The following materials will tend to give up electrons when brought in contact with other materials.
-They are listed from those with the greatest tendency to give electrons to those that barely give up electrons.
+The materials are listed with those that have the greatest tendency to give up electrons at the top to those that barely give up electrons.

 Leather |